ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 Have them, have them weekly
 - if you are not having 1-1, then you should.
 From my perspective, 1-1s are critical because...

-Avoid rescheduling and canceling
-- these meetings matter, do your best to not reschedule or cancel the meeting

-Assess the meeting over time
-There are different meetings for different people Listen

 ## TL;DR
 - Don't just focus on tasks
 - Don't let them turn into never-ending therapy sessions